OpenChargingCloud/WWCP_OCPP/README.md

 - **OCPP v1.5** is no longer maintained.
 If you still need this version please send us an e-mail.

-## Content
+## Implementation Details and Differences

-- **Implementation Details and Differences** for [OCPP v1.6](WWCP_OCPPv1.6/README.md), [OCPP v2.0.1](WWCP_OCPPv2.0.1/README.md)  and [OCPP v2.1](WWCP_OCPPv2.1/README.md) to the official protocol specification.
-The OCPP specification has unfortunatelly many flaws and security issues.
-This implementation provides extentions and work-arounds for most of these issues to simplify the daily operations business, high availability or to support additional concepts/methods like *European General Data Protection Regulation (GDPR)*  and the *German Calibration Law (Eichrecht)*.
+The official protocol specifications of [OCPP v1.6](WWCP_OCPPv1.6/README.md), [OCPP v2.0.1](WWCP_OCPPv2.0.1/README.md) and [OCPP v2.1](WWCP_OCPPv2.1/README.md) have unfortunatelly still many protocol design flaws and security issues which are still not addressed properly by the *Open Charge Alliance Technical Working Group (TWG)*.
+Therefore this implementation provides a rich set of vendor extentions and work-arounds for most of these issues to simplify the daily operations business, high availability or to support additional concepts/methods.

+#### End-to-End Cyber Security

+Via *Digital Signatures* on all requests, responses and main data structures. *Signature Policies* and *User Roles* will further limit the attack surface of your charging infrastructure.

+#### German Calibration Law (Eichrecht)

+...

+#### European General Data Protection Regulation (GDPR)

+...

+#### Overlay Networking

+...

 ### Your participation